-While many features in the Titan Sign In system are optional, you are required to set up four Challenge Questions that you must then answer correctly to be able to change your password or trigger the forgot password process.
+While many features in the new system are optional, you are required to set up four Challenge Questions that you must then answer correctly to be able to change your password or trigger the forgot password process.
 You must know your current password to set up your answers, so do it now before you need to use this convenient self-service password reset and recovery feature.

-Visit the Titan Sign In system, enter your Username/Email Address and current password, click the Login button, and you will see this Enrollment box that requires you to enter your Username or Email Address and Current Password again:
+Visit the Titan Sign In system, enter your Email Address and current password, click the Login button, and you will see an Enrollment box that requires you to enter your Email Address and Current Password again.

 Once you've clicked the "Continue" button, you'll see this End-User Self Service screen.
-Fill out your Username or Email Address again, choose your questions, and provide answers that you can remember.
+Fill out your Email Address again, choose your questions, and provide answers that you can remember.